AugmentedFifth/helm/guide/installing.md

 * SDL 2.0.x
 * Pango 1.x.x

+You will also need to install GHC 7.6+ and its accompanying Cabal.
+This can be done the old fashioned way, or can be done entirely through [Stack](https://docs.haskellstack.org/en/stable/README/), which is recommended.

-You will also need to install GHC 7.6 and it's accompanying Cabal.
-Confirm that the installed GHC is definitely version 7.6 (or later) by checking that the output of `ghc --version` is something similar to the following:
+If you use Stack, running `stack setup` will have been sufficient to install the latest version of the GHC.
+You can confirm that the installed GHC is definitely version 7.6 (or later) by checking that the output of `stack ghc -- --version` (or just `ghc --version` for independent installation) is something similar to the
+following:

 {% highlight bash %}
-$ ghc --version
+$ stack ghc -- --version
 The Glorious Glasgow Haskell Compilation System, version 7.6.3
 {% endhighlight %}

-Once GHC has been installed, use the following to install the Helm haskell package:
+Once GHC has been installed, use the following to install the Helm haskell package (replace "stack" with "cabal" if using Cabal directly):

 {% highlight bash %}
-$ cabal update # if this is your first time using cabal
+$ stack update
-$ cabal install gtk2hs-buildtools
+$ stack install gtk2hs-buildtools
-$ cabal install helm
+$ stack install helm
 {% endhighlight %}

 The gtk2hs dependency needs to be installed manually because it is required to build the Cairo bindings.
 You can now start using Helm to make games!

-### Mac OS X
+### macOS

 You will first need to install the [Haskell Platform 2013.2.0.0 for Mac](http://www.haskell.org/platform/mac.html) and the Xcode command line tools.
 The complete instructions for this process are on the linked download page.
 Once